ldw129/ldw129/README.md

   <p><p>
 </div>
 <div align="justify">
   Hello!
 I am Lim Dong Wan, a curious and meticulous Penultimate Year NTU B(Eng) Computer Science Undergraduate student, with a flair for Mathematics and a growing interest in the field of cybersecurity and networking.
 I officially started learning computing and programming concepts in mid-2020, with my first programming language learned being Python.
-Thereafter, I progressively expanded my knowledge of computing into other programming languages like Java, C and C++, as well as other fields like networking, cybersecurity and artificial intelligence.
-My strengths in Mathematics have also allowed me to better understand various computing concepts, such as programming logic and networking.
+Thereafter, I progressively expanded my knowledge of computing into other programming languages like Java, C and C++, as well as other fields like Computer Networking, Cybersecurity and even Data Science and Artificial Intelligence.
+My strengths in Mathematics have also allowed me to better understand various computing concepts, such as programming logic and networks.
 However, I do believe that there is still much more for me to learn and apply in this growing and ever-changing field.
   <p><p>
   I hope that with the knowledge I have gained and acquired, I can innovate cybersecurity solutions and/or tools that can be used in my job and my daily life, so as to better safeguard myself and others from cyber threats.
   <p><p>